Carsten196/ESP8266_termika_fotilo_web/README.md

 Web Version in Javascript with HTML5 Canvas, with support of Camera overlay to to thermal image

 based on Example FSBrowser by Hristo Gochkov and Arduino Termika Fotilo.
 I created a version without the 1,8" TFT.
 Instead it uses a Web Browser.
-So it should work with all Computers, smart phone, tablets...
+So it should work with all computers, smartphones, tablets without installing any app.
 But it will not work completely on iPhone devices, cause ther is no support for getUserMedia() to get access to the camera.
-It supports three different Webservers with DHCP and fixed IPs, on connection fail is will a be a webserver itself.
+(IOS 11 should support camera access but does not so far, maybe one of the next updates) It supports three different Webservers with DHCP and fixed IPs, on connection fail is will a be a webserver itself.

 The only parts you need are: